hujunfang888/individual-project/README.md

     E --> L[Dotplot visualisation]

 ##  Scripts Index
+##### Note on Species Names
+During earlier stages of this project, some species names were mistakenly written with the wrong spelling in the code, figures, or documentation.
+Please note the correct names below:
+Cochlearia groenlandica (sometimes incorrectly written as greenlandic) Cochlearia pyrenaica (sometimes incorrectly written as pyrenica) These have now been corrected in the report and will be gradually updated across the repository.
 ### Genome quality assessment
 | Script                                                         | Species     | Function                                  | Input        | Output                 |
 | -------------------------------------------------------------- | ----------- | ----------------------------------------- | ------------ | ---------------------- |